 TempData and ViewContext

-In the listing above, we used the HtmlHelper object to generate the common menu links.
-An alternative strongly-typed master page base class is available, but this is limited to cases where your view structure needs to match an inheritance hierarchy in your ViewModel classes.
+In the listing above, we used the HtmlHelper (1) object to generate the common menu links.
+An alternative strongly-typed master page base class is available, but this is limited to cases where your view structure needs to match an inheritance hierarchy in your view model classes.
 Master pages can also nest within each other, so that a generic site-wide master page can be defined, for the general layout of the entire site.
 More specific master pages can then define more specific layout and define new content placeholders.
 Master pages are best applied when more than one view share common content.
 This content can then be pulled up to a master page.
 Each view then only needs to supply the pieces that differ from view to view.
 While master pages work great for common layouts, we need to use different approaches when we encounter common snippets of markup across disparate views.
 In the next section, we will examine a common means for rendering content snippets in partials.

 10.1.2 Partials